Mapping toric varieties into low dimensional spaces: Monomial separating sets

 As the torus is a reductive group by \cite[Theorem 2.3.16]{hd-gk:cit}, the restriction of any separating set to a subrepresentation must yield a separating set.
 As the restriction of an invariant monomial will be either zero or the same monomial, a monomial separating set must contain separating sets for any subrepresentation.

-Let $V$ be a $(r+1)$-dimensional subrepresentation.
-As any proper subset of the set of weights is linearly independant, a $(r+1)$-dimensional subrepresentation has no nonconstant invariants unless its matrix of weights is of the form
+Let $V$ be a $(r+1)$-dimensional subrepresentation of the action specified in the paragraph above.
+As any proper subset of the set of weights is linearly independent, a $(r+1)$-dimensional subrepresentation has no nonconstant invariants unless its matrix of weights is of the form

 where $I$ is the $r\times r$ identity matrix.
 As $A$ is in row reduced echelon form over $\ZZ$, $\ker_\ZZ A$ is generated by $\alpha:=(a_1,\ldots,a_r,1)$ as a $\ZZ$-module.
 As $\alpha$ has positive entries, it must also generate $\ker_\ZZ A \cap \NN^{r+1}$ as a semigroup.
 That is, the ring of invariants is generated by exactly 1 monomial, and we get one such monomial for each of the $(r+1)$-dimensional subrepresentations with nonconstant invariants, of which there are $\prod_{i=1}^r {n_i}$.